Hyedryn/elikopy/docs/installation.rst

 ANTs computes high-dimensional mappings to capture the statistics of brain structure and function.
 This software is mandatory when correcting from susceptibility distortion using T1 structural images in the preprocessing.
-ANTs can be compiled from source or installed via pre-built package using their `Github page <https://github.com/ANTsX/ANTs>`_.
+ANTs can be compiled from source or installed via a pre-built package using their `Github page <https://github.com/ANTsX/ANTs>`_.

 C3D installation (optionnal)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^